WORKING CIRCLE

 • Member of the California Wolf Management Stakeholder Working Group

-Over 25 years experience in wolf conservation bringing innovative and visionary ideas to fruition.
-Patrick's leadership and years of forwarding a new way for wolves, livestock, and people laid the foundation for the WC model to be born.
+Over 35 years experience in wolf conservation bringing innovative and visionary ideas to fruition.
+Patrick's leadership and years of forwarding a better way for wolves, livestock, and people laid the foundation for the Working Circle model to be born.

 Picture